joshuamkite/sam-nhs-queries/README.md

 Be aware that due to [this open issue with SAM](https://github.com/aws/aws-sam-cli/issues/4404) updating parameters on a deployed stack may not be recognised.
 If your changes don't appear to make a difference then you may need to verify these are correct manually.

+By default directly deployed resources, such as the DynamoDB table are deleted on stack deletion.
+Whilst this is suitable for PoC work, it may not be suitable for your use case.

 ## Cleanup

 ```bash